 Rush fans are a funny bunch.
 Passionate and opinionated, they love to argue amongst themselves.
 From Zeppelin-esque beginnings, to prog-rock glory, to misadventures with keyboards, the band simply followed their musical instincts.
 While most fans embrace all eras, an emotional minority clings to specific periods that they hold near to their heart.
 For me, this narrow connection roughly translates to 70’s Rush.
 True, I love parts of Permanent Waves and freely admit that “YYZ” is an indisputable work of undying perfection.
 Yet, to me, Hemispheres was the last great Rush album.
-Everything after amounted to an ever-worsening devolution that found its culmination in albums like Power Windows and Hold Your Fire.

 A musician myself, I’m blessed to play in a trio with other Rush fans.
 My drummer even lists Rush as his favorite band.
 In fact, he’s the one that pressed me to forgive Rush for their 80’s transgressions and explore their post-synth material.
 Yet, we argue incessantly about this band.
 The point of contention?
 He dislikes their first three albums, including the mighty Caress of Steel.